 We talked and ate, and I just kept thinking of how lucky I was at that moment.
 It was not surprising that D. H. Lawrence had penned one of his most famous novels, Lost Girl while living in this beautiful area, and I imagine that he would have eaten some of the same foods that we were eating that afternoon.
 More to come on Mr. Lawrence, in Part 2.

 I hope you don’t think that was the end of our meal, because you would be oh so wrong!
 My mother and I were completely content with what we had eaten, and could have died happy at that moment, however, Loreto had not stopped apologizing for only presenting us with an “uncooked” meal.
 I tried my best to explain to him how much joy his antipasti had brought us and that there was absolutely no need to apologize.
 But he continued, “If you could only have come on Sunday when we would have had main dishes!”
 At one point, he looked at me and said, “How about we make a quick Cacio e Pepe?
 Would you like to help me?”
 Although, I really didn’t need to eat another bite, the opportunity of being able to cook with Loreto in Italy was just too good to pass up!

-Disclosure: I received lunch for four at La Caciosteria di Casa Lawrence at no charge.
+Disclosure: La Caciosteria di Casa Lawrence hosted my family and me for a light meal at no charge.
 All opinions are my own, and I only recommend products and services that would I use myself.
 I am disclosing this in compliance with FTC regulations.